Life on Planet Ocean

 The ocean has some of the earth's deepest valleys, dipping as low as 6.8 miles beneath the water's surface, tallest mountains, including a mountain range that is nearly 50,000 miles long, and flattest plains.
 The variation in geology and depth in the ocean provides a diversity of habitats, with lots of space for unusual organisms to adapt.
 At the surface, sunlight reaches into the waves and allows plants and algae to flourish.
 These plants provide energy to sustain lengthy food chains including hoards of microscopic zooplankton, roving schools of fish, and large predators, such as great white sharks and seabirds.

 Coral reefs can also be found in the deep-sea, where unlike their coastal relations they don’t rely on sunlight for energy and nutrients.
-Although coral reefs make up less than 1% of the ocean floor they provide a home for more than 25% of all marine species.
+Although coral reefs make up less than 1 percent of the ocean floor they provide a home for more than 25 percent of all marine species.
 Coastal ecosystems, like seagrass beds and mangroves help protect coastlines from strong storms and provide nurseries for juvenile fish.

 Dr. Christopher Meyer, a research zoologist at the National Museum of Natural History and director of the Moorea Biocode Project, spends his days exploring and documenting the diversity of the ocean.
 By placing "coral reef condominiums" on reefs around the world, he collects all the miniscule and often unseen organisms that live there.
 His work is helping to figure out what lives on reefs, how they function, and predict how they will respond to change.
 These are big issues to tackle, because in most of the ocean, the more you look, the more life forms you find.